 A Heart for those who have not heard the Gospel:

 There are still people in the world (even in Birmingham) who have never heard the Gospel.
-In obedience to Christ, and with a compassion for others, we (who are consciously aware of our own sinfulness), put forth this message of Christ’s love for those who have never heard.
+In obedience to Christ, and with a compassion for others, we put forth this message of Christ’s love for those who have never heard, while remaining very aware of our own sinfulness.

 A Heart for those who have been burned by the Church: